 Are you confident that your risk, resilience and security program is fully optimized?
 Are you satisfied with your value proposition to your organization’s senior leaders?
 Are you sure you know where the hidden costs of your program are and how you might leverage those costs to improve your situational awareness and actionable response?

-If any of these questions give you pause, you deserve a great conversation with thought leaders and your peers on May 21 at the Yum!
-Brands Center of Restaurant Excellence in Plano, Texas.
+If any of these questions give you pause, you deserve a great conversation with thought leaders and your peers.

-A guiding coalition of senior risk and security executives helped shape what is promising to be an intense one-day forum designed for busy leaders and their teams.
+A guiding coalition of senior risk and security executives helped shape what was an intense one-day forum designed for busy leaders and their teams on May 21 at Yum!
+Brands Center of Restaurant Excellence.

 The forum is based on educational tracks such as: Leadership, Strategy and Innovation, Organizational Strength, Enterprise Security Risk Management, Intelligence acquisition and planning and, of course, the track that can disrupt any best practice: Technology.